Home Exactech Replacements

 Exactech Replacements

 Exactech replacements include joint replacements for knees, hips and ankles.
 Surgeons use these devices to replace arthritic or damaged joints.
-Exactech issued a recall for its polyethylene hip, knee and ankle implant inserts because defective packaging could cause early wear and revision surgery.
+Exactech issued a recall for its polyethylene hip, knee, shoulder and ankle implant inserts because defective packaging could cause early wear and revision surgery.

 Fact Checked